Buying the freehold of a house

 - You will have control of the use to which your property is put, such as a change of use, or sub-division of the property into smaller units.

-- You will not need consent to sell your property or pay fees for the return of the Landlords questionnaire upon sale, or procure deeds of covenant, and therefore the sale process is less costly and less complicated.
+- You will not need consent to sell your property or pay fees for the return of the Landlords questionnaire on sale, or procure deeds of covenant, and therefore the sale process is less costly and less complicated.

 - A freehold property is a more salable asset and is understood by purchasers, and therefore consumer friendly, whereas leasehold properties can give concerns to purchasers.